Ashwin-Iyer1/marketviewr.koreader/README.md

-# MarketViewer: View a stock on your Kindle
+# MarketViewer: View a stock on your Kindle NOT WORKING!!!

 Very simple stock viewer with a small graph